Photons

 This leads to some questions about measurement that different interpretations of quantum mechanics attempt to answer.

-• Is nature made of waves, particles, both, or neither?
+• Is quantum mechanics describing waves, particles, both, or neither?

 • Are quantum effects transmitted faster than the speed of light?